 Study towards your Skipper Coastal and Offshore (SCO) certificate of competency

-QualificationNew Zealand Certificate in Domestic Maritime Operations (Coastal and Offshore) (Level 4)Programme code: NZ2892
+QualificationNew Zealand Certificate in Domestic Maritime Operations (Coastal and Offshore) (Level 5) also known as Skipper Coastal and OffshoreProgramme code: NZ2892

 New Zealand Maritime School